Mahafreed/twofriendsreading/_posts/2024-05-15-on-learning-to-write-adania-shibli.md

 layout:            post
 title:             "On “Learning to write again”, an essay by Adania Shibli - Translated by Wiam El-Tamami"
 menutitle:         "Analysis - “Learning to write again”, an essay by Adania Shibli"
-category:          essay analysis
+category:          Miscellanous essay analysis
-author:            M Irani
+author:            mi
 date:              2024-05-13 09:17:00 -0400
 tags:              Essay Analysis
 ---